Skip to content

 });

-Most application code already uses APIs that return Promises. fetch(...) is one of them. until(...) lets a routine wait for that work.
+Application code often begins with Promise APIs such as fetch(...). until(...) lets a routine wait for that work.

 import { until } from "@shajara/host";